Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-Let a plan be represented by its rectangle-space graph $G=(V,E)$, where each node corresponds to a rectangle-based convex atom, and let $s_v$ be the node integration score computed by the space-syntax routine.
-The \textbf{graph-level integration} is
+Let a plan be represented by its rectangle-space graph $G=(V,E)$, where each node corresponds to a rectangle-based convex atom, and let $s_v$ be the node integration score computed by SSIO (Eq.~\eqref{eq:hh_integration}).
+The \textbf{graph-level integration} $I_G$ is

-To measure the architectural prior that the living room should act as the configurational core, we use \textbf{public-space dominance} (\texttt{public\_score}).
-Node integration is first aggregated to room-instance mean integration.
-For room instance $r$ with node set $V_r$,
+To measure the architectural prior that the living room should act as the configurational core, we use \textbf{public-space dominance} $D_{\mathrm{pub}}$.
+Using room-instance mean integration $\bar{s}_r$ from Eq.~\eqref{eq:room_instance_mean}, let $\mathcal{P}$ be the public-space set (by default, living room instances).
+Define